VolkovLabs/business-satellite/README.md

 grafana-cli plugins install volkovlabs-grapi-datasource
 ```

+### Authentication

+The Grafana HTTP API Data source requires Grafana URL and a Token or API key to establish the connection to the organization and get relevant data.

 ## Features

 - Connects to Local and Remote Grafana instances via HTTP API using API Keys and Tokens.